Ozy2022/FeaturesMonitoringPlatform/README.md

 consistency, and usability so that the user may use the system effectively and efficiently.

 #Run
-You need to install some pakages in your local devise to run the program Feel free to edit or improve the project
+You need to install some packages in your local device to run the program and feel free to edit or improve the project